Trade Forex Trading

 Draw-down

-If you have $50,000 capital & you accrue a loss in a single trade of $500 dollars, then your draw down is $500 divided by $50,000 dollars which's 1 percentage draw-down.
+If you have $50,000 and you suffer a $500 loss on a trade, your drawdown is $500 divided by $50,000, equaling a 1 percent drawdown.

 Maximum Draw-down

-This is the total amount of money you have lost on your trading account before you start earning and making profitable trades.
+This is the total amount of money you've lost on your trading account before you start earning and making profitable trades.
 For illustration if you have $50,000 capital and make five consecutive losing positions with an overall total of $2,500 loss before making 10 winning trade positions with an overall total of $5,000 dollars profit.
 Then the draw down is $2,500 divided by $50,000 dollars, which is 5 % maximum draw down.

 Draw Down on the illustration put on display above is $442.82 dollars (4.4 %)